7 Key Expectations of Gen Z Employees That Must be Addressed

 6. Less Bureaucracy

-The energy and motivation levels within the Gen Zs is unmatchable compared to their seniors.
+The energy and motivation levels within the Gen Zs are unmatchable compared to their seniors.
 So, instead of limiting the Gen Zs through bureaucracy, the employers should try to channel their enthusiasm towards the mutual goals by nurturing them through constructive feedback from time to time.

 7. Support for Social Causes